canelmas/data-producer/README.md

 ### `EVENT_DATE_RANGE`

-Amount of time to substract from now() while generating event times e.g. setting this value to `15D` will ensure that event time is randomly selected starting from 15 days ago.
+Amount of time to substract from now() while generating event times i.e. setting this value to `15D` will ensure that event time is randomly selected starting from 15 days ago.

 `M`, `D` and `Y` are supported.